tlklein/portfolio-website/README.md

 ## Architecture Diagrams

-These the are the set of diagrams that illustrate the system from multiple perspectives.These visuals help clarify how the application is structured end-to-end—from the user-facing front-end, to the serverless back-end, all the way down to how S3 objects are managed over time.
+These the are the set of diagrams that illustrate the system from multiple perspectives.
+These visuals help clarify how the application is structured end-to-end, from the user-facing front-end, to the serverless back-end, all the way down to how S3 objects are managed over time.

 ### High-level